7 Day Tasmania Tour in Circle - Special (STIC7)

 - Tasmania’s most photographed waterfall - the 3 tiered Russell Falls.

 - A suggested Sunday itinerary for those looking for further attractions while on the island would be a Bruny Island day trip leaving from Hobart CBD or a ferry ride up the Derwent River to spend the day at the famous Museum of Old & New MONA.

-- 6 nights accommodation at 3 - 4 star rated lodgings. *(Guests booking the 'Single' option will always have a private hotel room to themselves).
+- 6 nights accommodation - including our opening night at the 4-star Movenpick Hotel in Hobart. *(Guests booking the 'Single' option will always have a private hotel room to themselves).

 - 6 breakfasts and 6 lunches provided

 - 1 x evening meal provided in Sheffield.

 - FREE wine, cheese, chocolate & honey tastings.